Olaitan-A/Data-Cleaning-in-MS-Excel/README.md

 ![FIFA NO DUPLICATES FOUND (4)](https://user-images.githubusercontent.com/109909855/225366258-0dce547c-7014-4d9e-a6d5-426b6d5e8c43.JPG)

 - The following columns were noted for cleaning

  -OVA and POT
  -Contract column

- -Heigh
+ -Height
  -Weight
  -Value, Wage and Release clause
  -Hits

 -The dataset was imported into excel through the text import wizard using these steps:
          "Data" tab > "From text/CSV"
          In the "File origin" field, "65001: Unicode (UTF-8)" was selected before loading the data into the excel sheet